 Modernity and its discontents: the hermeneutics of suspicion.
-There have been three great revolutions in the knowledge dialectic of Western science and culture: the Copernican Revolution of the 17th century begat the Newtonian Revolution of the 18th century which begat the 20th century Quantum Revolution.
-The Copernican Revolution gave birth to the classical relativistic physics of Galileo, Newton and Einstein and, with the Newtonian Revolution, produced the objectivist/rationalist social and cultural revolution called Modernity, and with that the Postmodern critique of all such metaphysics.
+There have been three great revolutions in the knowledge dialectic of Western science and culture: the Copernican Revolution of the 17th century begat the Newtonian Revolution of the 18th century which begat the 20th century Relativity-Quantum Revolution.
+The Copernican Revolution gave birth to the classical relativistic physics of Galileo, Newton and Einstein and, with the Newtonian Revolution, produced the objectivist/rationalist social and cultural revolution called Modernity.